-Apple claims to be the home of privacy and security; a place where users can feel safe just using their devices without a prying eye.
+Apple claims to be the home of privacy and security, a place where users can feel safe just using their devices without a prying eye.
 All modern iOS and macOS devices are capable of hardware encryption by design.
-The debate surrounding Apple and encryption is a long one, but comes down to a simple concept– security and privacy for the user.
+The debate surrounding Apple and encryption is long but comes down to a simple concept – security and privacy for the user.

 Your iPhone or Mac, when configured correctly, will keep all but the worst bad actors out of your data.
 This also means the good guys can't see your data either, and government agencies are not so happy about this consumer-level protection.

-Data encryption is a cryptographic process that makes data unintelligible to anyone who doesn't have the proper keys.
-This ensures that only the person with the correct passwords can access and read data, otherwise the data accessed is just a mess of characters.
+Data encryption is a cryptographic process that makes data incomprehensible to anyone who doesn't have the proper keys.
+This ensures that only the person with the correct passwords can access and read data otherwise, the data accessed is just a mess of characters.

 All of this security happens without user input, besides the occasional password or biometric, and is designed to get out of the way as much as possible.

-Data at rest is usually only encrypted if need be, but Apple encrypts the entire device when locked if it is iOS or iPadOS. macOS users can opt to encrypt their computers using FileVault, and those who own a Mac with a T2 chip will have encrypted drives automatically.
+Data at rest is usually only encrypted if need be, but Apple encrypts the entire device when locked, if it is iOS or iPadOS. macOS users can opt to encrypt their computers using FileVault, and those who own a Mac with a T2 or M1 processor will have encrypted drives automatically.

 Total device encryption can be a very processor-demanding task.
 This often meant users used to have to choose between total device encryption and speed.